Here Piggy Piggy

 As the youngest of 8 in a single parent home, in her attempt to find solace, Kathleen developed a love for the outdoors & self sufficiency at a very young age.
 Raised in the open expanse of the Montana landscape, free to explore unencumbered, she learned to appreciate the plants & creatures that surrounded her.
 Curious about all things nature, bugs, wildlife and science.
 Teaching herself to catch fish & hunt rabbits in elementary school.
 Spending her summer afternoons enamored by nature, studying the busy ant & insect communities scurrying about the iron ore ladened soil from the smelters in her small mining town.
 She still retains that deep passion for hands on learning even today.

-Yearning for balance and having seen the negative effects of our broken food system on public health.
+Yearning for balance and having seen the direct effects of our broken food system on public health.
 Kathleen decided to follow her passions, taking a “break” from sales to become a master gardener and rehabilitate a 100yr old historic farm with her first responder husband.
-She spent the next five years collaborating with local partners to learn regenerative agriculture practices, humane animal husbandry & building an organic farm outreach model in her community.
+She spent the next ten years collaborating with local partners to learn regenerative agriculture practices, humane animal husbandry, beekeeping & building an organic farm outreach model in her community.

-The focus of RoseOrchards/WillaBella Farm is rooted in healthy communities, healthy ecosystems, research based growing methods, teaching youth science classes, advocating for small farmers, wildlife conservation & helping support various food system projects.
-Working with local government & agri-partners to launch a community farmers market, a buy local program, help with farmland conservation, supporting local co-op models & hosting a weekly youth farm stand.
+The focus of RoseOrchards/WillaBella Farm is rooted in healthy ecosystems, research based growing methods, teaching youth science classes, hosting a weekly youth farm stand, advocating for small farmers, wildlife conservation & helping support various food system projects.
+Working with local government & agri-partners to launch a community farmers market, a buy local program, help with farmland conservation, supporting local co-op models & establishing the Peninsula Farmer Network.
 Kathleen has served on multiple boards & continues to volunteer with her children on various local food outreach projects.

 Now approaching 60, Kathleen has entered the era of kids off to college.
 Wrapping up her final stint in medical & academia research, she and her first responder husband have both retired from their public health careers as of 2024!